tuhinsorker/tuhinsorker/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Grenze&size=28&duration=4000&pause=2000&color=8A38D5&width=300&lines=Hi,+++I'm+Md+Tuhin+Sarker)](https://git.io/typing-svg)

-Full-stack web developer from Dhaka, Bangladesh.
-I have rich experience in Laravel web application development.
-Using PHP as primary backend language since 2016.
-Have working experience in PHP, Laravel, Codeigniter, JavaScript, Express JS, VueJs, ReactJs MySQL, MongoDB, Google Cloud, Datastore,  Nginx, Docker, Git and Bitbucket also.
+ As a skilled web developer with 6 years of experience in the field.
+My expertise lies in developing and maintaining web applications using various web technologies such as PHP, Laravel, Codeigniter, JavaScript, Express JS, VueJs, and ReactJs.
+I have also proficient in working with databases such as MySQL, MongoDB, Redis, and cloud computing platforms such as Google Cloud.
+Also, I have well-versed in the latest web development practices and frameworks, and my skills in Nginx, Docker, Git, and Bitbucket have helped me to streamline my development process and enhance productivity.
+As a web developer,  possesses excellent problem-solving skills, attention to detail, and a strong work ethic.
 Currently working as a **Sr. Software Engineer** in **[Bdtask](https://bdtask.com)**.

 <!-- <div style="display: flex;">